 Who’s in charge of day-to-day school responsibilities?

 So what’s going on with schooling?
 Now, especially for younger kids, that’s going to create a whole lot of strain on parents.
 Figuring out who’s going to buy materials, which materials are going back and forth, how to turn in assignments on, on which day.
-It’s just creating a lot of problems for parents.
+It’s just creating a lot of problems for those of us trying to master parenting during Covid.

 And it’s no wonder that we’re seeing a whole lot of of issues come up with regards to school and legal decision-making issues, legal decision making issues surrounding should a child go back to school or not.
 It’s coming up almost every day.
 And so if you’ve got joint legal decision making and you and your ex are not agreeing about whether or not your children should go back to school, you’re not alone.
 And this is something that we’re seeing every day.